 Company Rebranding Example #4: Microsoft’s Rebrand Aligned Its Logo With a New Product

 Digital and internet companies are challenged to create a look and feel for products that exist primarily behind a screen.

-That’s the challenge Microsoft faces each time it undergoes a brand update, as in 2012.
+That’s the challenge Microsoft faces each time it undergoes a brand update, like in 2012.

 More than one-quarter of consumers (29%) noticed Microsoft’s updated font first compared to the old image, and 27% noticed the new logo first.

 The 2012 update to the company brand, which accompanied the release of a new Surface tablet, saw a streamlining of the company’s iconic, four-paned “window” design and a slimmer typeface in a lighter gray tone.